How To Create Firewall Rules In Linux Commands

-Post Description: creating firewall rules is complex, but you can start with the iptables command. you can probably begin with the -l option
+creating firewall rules is complex, but you can start with the iptables command. you can probably begin with the -l option [3507], Last Updated: Mon Jun 24, 2024

-Post Description: creating firewall rules is complex, but you can start with the iptables command. you can probably begin with the -l option
+creating firewall rules is complex, but you can start with the iptables command. you can probably begin with the -L option. for example, you can use this command to list the current configurations in your linux server

 iptables -L -t filter